maximilian-walter/oxid-tinymce/README.md

 =============
 As Git Submodule (recommended)
 -------------
-Go to your shop root-directory and create a new directory called "mwtinymce" in your modules-directory
+Go to your shop root-directory and add a new submodule:

-    mkdir modules/mwtinymce

-Add new submodule:

     git submodule add git://github.com/maximilian-walter/oxid-tinymce.git modules/mwtinymce